-Workload optimization is key to making sure multicloud IT environments are running at peak efficiency.
-Workload optimization automatically allocates resources to the workloads that need them the most, optimizing application performance.
-Toolsets automatically maximize workload density and resource utilization, minimizing costs no matter where the application is running.
+Workload optimisation is key to making sure multicloud IT environments are running at peak efficiency.
+Workload optimisation automatically allocates resources to the workloads that need them the most, optimising application performance.
+Toolsets automatically maximise workload density and resource utilisation, minimising costs no matter where the application is running.

-Workload optimization tools are vendor- and environment-independent, and analyze the storage and network layers at a granular level to identify bottlenecks across the stack.
+Workload optimisation tools are vendor- and environment-independent, and analyse the storage and network layers at a granular level to identify bottlenecks across the stack.
 They also encompass strong capacity planning and modeling capabilities to reduce manual work and allow faster planning for refreshes, capacity changes and migrations.

 Another key driver of efficiency is IT automation.
 Enterprises can deploy tools that gather telemetry data streams on the performance of devices, services and applications.

 As operational constraints are identified, intelligent AI-based analytics recommend ways to improve processes through a cycle of data collection, analysis, modeling and experimentation.